 Electric Beaters (ideal, though not essential)

-Roasting Tin large enough to sit the cat tin in
+Roasting Tin large enough to sit the cake tin in

 Piping Bag, or small 'piping bag' made from greaseproof paper